 Who can apply?

 Anyone can apply - no matter how experienced or otherwise.
 However, the commissioning panel will need to feel confidence that the proposed project can be realised as described.
-If you are interested please complete the application process (below).
+If you are interested please check in at the end of June for news of the next round.

 If you need more thinking time – don’t worry!
 Keep coming back to visit this website for updated information, and further news about the rolling deadlines for applications.